-Run-time: (-) Continue execution at the location specified by the resolution of orig.
-15.6.2.0740 ASSEMBLER TOOLS EXT (-) Replace the first word list in the se arch order with the ASSEMBLER word list.
-See: 16 The optional Search-Order w ord set.
-15.6.2.0830 BYE TOOLS EXT (-) Return control to the host operating g system, if any.
-15.6.2.0930 CODE TOOLS EXT $("\langle spaces \rangle name" -)$ se name delimited by a space.
-Create a vith the execution semantics defined be language, usually some form of as an implementation-defined manne area typically represent source code in a sembly language.
-Those characters ar r, generating the corresponding mach ut buffer as needed, until an implement e processed in ine code.
-The name Execution: $(i \times x - j \times x)$ Execute the machine code sequence e that was generated following CODE.
-See: 3.4.1 Parsing.
-Rationale: Some Forth systems implement the assembly function by adding an ASSEMBLER word list to the search order, using the text interpreter to parse a postfix assembly language with lexical characteristics similar to Forth source code.
-Typically, in such systems, assembly ends when a word END-CODE is interpreted.
-15.6.2.1015 CS-PICK "c-s-pick" TOOLS EXT Interpretation: Interpretation semantics for this we ord are undefined.
-Execution: (C: $dest_u \dots orig_0 dest_0 - dest_u$ $\dots \ orig_0 \mid dest_0 \ dest_u \) \ (\ S: u -)$ of the control-flow stack.
-An ambiguents, each of which shall be an orig of k is executed.
-If the control-flow stack is implement on the data stack. ented using the data stack, u shall be the e topmost item

-Rationale: The intent is to reiterate a dest on the control-flow stack so that it can be resolved more than once.
-For example:

-'''

-\ Conditionally transfer control to beginning of loop

-\ This is similar in spirit to C's "continue" statement.

-?REPEAT

-( dest - dest ) \ Compilation

-(flag - )

-\ Execution

-0 CS-PICK

-POSTPONE UNTIL

-; IMMEDIATE

-XX ( - ) \ Example use of ?REPEAT

-BEGIN

-. . .

-flag ?REPEAT ( Go back to BEGIN if flag is false )

-. . .

-flag ?REPEAT ( Go back to BEGIN if flag is false )

-. . .

-( Go back to BEGIN if flag is false )

-flag UNTIL

-;

-'''
+Run-time: (--)

+Continue execution at the location specified by the resolution of orig.

+Testing: See G.15.6.2.0702 AHEAD

+15.6.2.0740 ASSEMBLER (--)

+Replace the first word list in the search order with the ASSEMBLER word list.

+See: 16 The optional Search-Order word set.

-15.6.2.1020 CS-ROLL "c-s-roll" TOOLS EXT
+15.6.2.0830 BYE TOOLS EXT ()

+Return control to the host operating system, if any.

+15.6.2.0930 CODE ("(spaces)name" --)

+Skip leading space delimiters.
+Parse name delimited by a space.
+Create a definition for name, called a "code definition", with the execution semantics defined below.

+Subsequent characters in the parse area typically represent source code in a programming language, usually some form of assembly language.
+Those characters are processed in an implementation-defined manner, generating the corresponding machine code.
+The process continues, refilling the input buffer as needed, until an implementation-defined ending sequence is processed.

+Execute the machine code sequence that was generated following CODE.

+Rationale: See A.15.6.2.0930 CODE

+15.6.2.1015CS-PICK"c-s-pick"TOOLS EXTInterpretation:Interpretation semantics for this word are undefined.TOOLS EXT

+Execution: (C: $dest_u \dots orig_0 | dest_0 - dest_u \dots orig_0 | dest_0 dest_u$) (S: u -)

+Remove u.
+Copy $dest_u$ to the top of the control-flow stack.
+An ambiguous condition exists if there are less than u+1 items, each of which shall be an orig or dest, on the control-flow stack before CS-PICK is executed.

+If the control-flow stack is implemented using the data stack, u shall be the topmost item on the data stack.

+Rationale: See A.15.6.2.1015 CS-PICK

+Testing: See G.15.6.2.1015 CS-PICK

+15.6.2.1020CS-ROLL"c-s-roll"TOOLS EXTInterpretation:Interpretation semantics for this word are undefined.